Why It Doesn’t Make Sense To Call Addiction A Disease

 - interrupts normal maturation for the young, for whom this approach is completely inappropriate;

-- holds up as models for drinking and drug use the people who have shown the least capacity to manage their lives;
+- holds up as models for drinking and drug use and gambling the people who have shown the least capacity to manage their lives;

-- isolates alcoholism and addiction as problems from the rest of the alcoholic’s or addict’s life;
+- isolates addiction as a problem from the rest of the addict’s life;

-- limits people’s human contacts primarily to other recovering alcoholics or addicts, who only reinforce their preoccupation with drinking and drug use;
+- limits people’s human contacts primarily to other recovering addicts, who only reinforce their preoccupation with their addictive problem;

-How can therapy that so many people believe in and swear by actually do more harm than good?
+How can a type of therapy or support that so many people believe in and swear by actually do more harm than good?
 To illustrate this point, consider the case of a famous psychiatrist who evaluated his hospital’s alcoholism program—one he felt was among the most outstanding in the world.
-This program first detoxified the alcoholic in the hospital, then mandated A.A. attendance, and finally actively followed patients’ progress with an outreach counseling program.
+This program first detoxified the alcoholic in the hospital, then required AA attendance, and finally actively followed patients’ progress with an outreach counseling program.
 When the psychiatrist running the program, Dr. George Vaillant, evaluated how well his patients were doing two years and eight years after treatment, however, he found they had fared about as well as comparable alcoholics who received no treatment at all!

 How could Vaillant have been so wrong as to think his patients were doing phenomenally well, when actually they were doing no better than if he had left them alone completely?
 Naturally, he wanted to think it worked.
 But his research prevented his rose-colored views from distorting the actual results of his treatment.
 When he counted all his patients, not just his successes, when he scrutinized and verified what they were telling him in order to see exactly how well they were doing, and when he compared them with alcoholics out on their own instead of just assuming that all these people died without the help of treatment like his, Vaillant found that his expensive hospital treatment was close to useless.

 What are the dangers of this kind of disease treatment?
-Here are explanations of the disadvantages listed at the beginning of this section:
+Here are explanations of its disadvantages:

 When newcomers to A.A. claim that they cannot remember if they had any blackouts or not, other members use this claim as evidence of the event in question.
 As one member put it to a newcomer: “The reason you can’t remember is because alcohol fogs your brain.
 If it fogs your brain now after not drinking for a few days it must have fogged your brain before.
 See, you must have had blackouts then.”